yellows8/tegra_qemu/README.rst

 * The emmc image must start with the 0x400000-byte BOOT0 and BOOT1 partitions, with the main MMC partition following that at byte-offset 0x800000.

-* If uart output with stdio instead of the default is wanted, this can be used for example: ``-chardev stdio,id=char0 -serial chardev:char0``
+* Each input ``-serial`` argument corresponds to UART-A - UART-D. If UART-A output with stdio instead of the default is wanted, this can be used for example: ``-chardev stdio,id=char0 -serial chardev:char0``

 * The fuse-cache can be specified via an input secret.
 End-of-file == end of fuse regs.
 Loading cache regs from iopage is also supported.
 To set fuse-cache: ``-object secret,id=fuse_cache,file={path}``